yuvadm/namehack.club/README.md

 # Domain Name Hack Club

-**https://namehack.club** - An exclusive club of nerds that own the domain hack to their name.
+**https://namehack.club** - An exclusive club of geeks that own the domain hack to their name.

 ## Criteria